platformOS Check ✅ - A linter for platformOS

 Configuration

-file at the root of your app.
+file in the root directory of your application.

-See config/default.yml for available options & defaults.
+See config/default.yml for available options and their default values.

-Disable checks with comments
+Disable Checks with Comments

 {% # platformos-check-disable %}